-Dr. Morgan is a Professor and Chair, Rural Health Delivery, at the Canadian Centre for Health and Safety in Agriculture (CCHSA) at the University of Saskatchewan.
+Dr. Morgan is a Professor and Chair, Rural Health Delivery, at the Canadian Centre for Rural and Agricultural Health (CCRAH) at the University of Saskatchewan.
 After obtaining her Registered Nursing diploma in 1974 she worked in various clinical areas before completing her BSN (1986), MN (1989), and PhD (Nursing, 1996) at the University of Saskatchewan.
-The following three years were spent as a Post-Doctoral Fellow of the Founding Chairs Program of the CCHSA (1996-1997) and the Alzheimer Society of Canada (1997-1999).
+The following three years were spent as a Post-Doctoral Fellow of the Founding Chairs Program of the CCRAH (1996-1997) and the Alzheimer Society of Canada (1997-1999).

 Areas of Interest

 - Rural health service delivery for individuals with dementia and their caregivers

 - Primary healthcare and chronic disease management models for dementia care in rural and remote settings

 - Integrated knowledge translation and exchange